MSc Environment, Climate Change and Development

 Choose MSc Environment, Climate Change and Development at the University of Reading

-- join the highest-ranking UK university for Agriculture and Forestry (QS World University Rankings by Subject 2022 - Agriculture & Forestry).
-We’re ranked 11th in the world, and are the only UK university in the top 50.
+- join the highest ranking UK university, and one of the top 20 universities in the world, for Agriculture and Forestry (QS World University Rankings by Subject, 2023).
+We are the only UK university ranked in the top 50.

 - focus on the interface between climate change and development, with particular attention paid to the perspective of ecological economics.